rust-dsa/rust-dsa.github.io/src/what_is_dsa/data_structures.md

 An **Array** is a group of similar things.
 It's a data structure because it helps us see how data is arranged in memory and how they relate to each other.

+In a computer, 'data' is ultimately represented as a sequence of zeros and ones (bits), but this representation is too low level for the human beings operating that computer to discern.
+Hence, we have data structures that are closer to the way humans can understand and visualize the structure of this data.
+This is because it is humans who have to develop and maintain the software systems - computers merely run them.

-A more formal definition of a data structure is:
+A more formal definition is:
-'**Data structure** is a special way of organizing, processing, finding, changing, and storing data.
-Data structures are like plans for organizing data to meet specific needs.
-They don't just store data, they also keep track of how the data is connected.'[^1]
+'**Data structure** is a particular way of organizing data for particular types of operation.

 ## Operations on Data Structures
 Arrays are a fundamental data structure that requires various operations to function effectively.
 These operations include: